 Single Crochet is one of the first stitches you learn when learning to crochet.
-Single crochet 2 together (sc2tog) is one of the first ways you learn to decrease to shape your fabric!
+This tutorial will show you how to single crochet 2 together (sc2tog), which is an easy way to decrease stitches in order to shape your fabric!

 How to Single Crochet Two Together - Sc2Tog Tutorial